 He has several pets at home which can also often be found hanging out in the back of the clinic including: James aka Shannon Noll (a black domestic shorthair cat adopted from our kitten adoption program), Mini bun the 3rd aka Henry (a Rabbit who comes to work with Adrian and spends his time annoying Dorito our in clinic cat), Cheeky boy the Galah and 5 blue tongue lizards.

 Outside of work you can find him doing Brazilian Jiu-Jitsu, roller skating with his kids and eating Parma with extra Napoli sauce.

 Dr Gary Oakes

-Initially graduating from Bristol University (U.K.) in 1988, Gary incorporated work with many an adventure around the world before settling in Melbourne.
+He was born in Manchester in the UK and initially graduated from Bristol University (U.K.) in 1988, Gary incorporated work with many an adventure around the world before settling in Melbourne.